shlomif/shlomi-fish-homepage/lib/notes/first-kiss.md

 5. Attractive enough and groomed enough.

+Do note that per [the story about looking for the perfect woman](https://nice-inspiration.blogspot.com/2011/05/looking-for-perfect-wife.html) only to realise she was looking for the perfect man, I am quite lenient in my requirements.

 ----

 Now on with the story: at the Saturday during the long weekend in which the Nine Worlds GeekFest took place, I decided to walk all the way to a nearby gas station and buy myself a nice drink and a sandwich.
 I ended up buying a drink, a small wrap package, etc. using my credit card, and I sat down to enjoy them at a nearby bus station.

 At that point I was approached by a young girl who was Black, big, fat and with too small a T-shirt so her belly was partly exposed, who told me she need 10 £ to buy some medicine to relieve a headache.
 She was going to be my first kiss.

 Now we tried various ways of getting the money like using the ATM at the gas station with my card, asking the cashiers at the gas station's store to charge my credit card and give us the money, or asking people to use their own credit card.
-Eventually, I was able to use the ATM machine back at the hotel where the con took place and extract 20 £ out of it, and give it to the girl, and she was so happy that she ended up kissing me.
+Eventually, I was able to use the ATM machine back at the hotel where the con took place and extract 20 £ out of it, and give them to the girl, and she was so happy that she ended up kissing me.

 She was too strong (or at least too heavy) to resist, and having recalled what I had written in https://www.shlomifish.org/humour/So-Who-The-Hell-Is-Qoheleth/ongoing-text.html#celts_trip__rape about not resisting getting raped and thus enjoying it better, I did not really resist, and it felt good in a way.
 (No tongues were involved.).